OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 The real dissection protocol is conceptually similar to the simplified one described above, but with several changes that improve efficiency or deal with necessary corner cases.
 Here is a list of the differences.

-**Dissection over L2 blocks, then over instructions:** Alice's assertion is over an RBlock, which asserts the result of creating some number of Layer 2 Nitro blocks.
+**Dissection over L2 blocks, then over instructions:** Alice's assertion is over an assertion, which asserts the result of creating some number of Layer 2 Nitro blocks.
 Dissection first occurs over these Layer 2 blocks, to narrow the dispute down to a dispute about a single Layer 2 Nitro block.
 At this point, the dispute transforms into a dispute about a single execution of the State Transition Function or in other words about the execution of a sequence of WAVM instructions.
 The protocol then executes the recursive dissection sub-protocol again, this time over WAVM instructions, to narrow the dispute to a single instruction.
 The dispute concludes with a one-step proof of a single instruction (or a party failing to act and losing by timeout).

 **K-way dissection:** Rather than dividing a claim into two segments of size N/2, we divide it into K segments of size N/K. This requires posting K-1 intermediate claims, at points evenly spaced through the claimed execution.
 This reduces the number of rounds by a factor of log(K)/log(2).